-But the same cannot be said for the wealthy merchants that financed the Mayflower expedition.
-After witnessing the profitability of the Jamestown colony two decades prior, these financiers expected to see their share of gold once the Plymouth Colony established basic commerce in the vast, unsettled region of contemporary New England.
+But the same cannot be said for the wealthy merchants who financed the Mayflower expedition.
+After witnessing the profitability of the Jamestown colony in America two decades prior, these financiers expected to see their share of gold once the Plymouth Colony established basic commerce in the vast, unsettled region of contemporary New England.

-The Plymouth colony eventually survived and is regarded as one of the most significant settlements in North American history.
-The individual pilgrims brought very little physical gold to the region, and what gold they did have was mostly contained in jewelry and keepsakes.
+The Plymouth colony eventually survived and history regards as one of the most significant settlements in North American history.
+The individual pilgrims brought very little physical gold to this region of America, and what gold they did have was mostly contained in jewelry and keepsakes.
 Nonetheless, their investment in the New World opened the door to generations of wealth.

 CLICK HERE to sell your gold, silver, platinum, and palladium.